How much EHR costs and how to set your budget

 Implementation costs vary according to context and the implementation plan, as such it is difficult to provide an average cost of EHR implementation.

-However, case-specific examples can offer limit insight with regard to implementation costs.
+However, case-specific examples can offer some insight with regard to implementation costs.
 For example, the Health Affairs study cited above found that a typical multi-physician practice would spend about $162,000 to implement an EHR, with $85,500 for first-year maintenance costs.

 The average cost of hospital EHR implementation would be higher given the larger scale.
-Estimates show that Those costs vary widely for community hospitals, according to a survey from Community Hospital 100 and Anthelio, with some organizations paying less than $5 million and others more than $20 million to implement an EHR.
+Estimates show that these costs vary widely for community hospitals, according to a survey from Community Hospital 100 and Anthelio, with some organizations paying less than $5 million and others more than $20 million to implement an EHR.

 What are the hidden costs of an EHR implementation?